Evaluating LLM-Contaminated Crowdsourcing Data Without Ground Truth: Proofs

-Next, suppose agent $i$ reporting $Z_i$, which is the score-maximizing naive strategy regardless of agent $j$'s strategy.
-For any naive strategy such that $\hat{X}_j = \nu_j(X_j, Z_j)$ that agent $j$ plays, applying the data processing inequality to agent $j$'s report yields:
+Next, suppose agent $i$ reporting $Z_i$, which is the score-maximizing lazy-reporting strategy regardless of agent $j$'s strategy.
+For any lazy-reporting strategy such that $\hat{X}_j = \nu_j(X_j, Z_j)$ that agent $j$ plays, applying the data processing inequality to agent $j$'s report yields: